WillyChap/PostProcessForecasts/README.md

 ### Associated Publications:
 ---

+ -- If you are using this data, please cite: --

 1) Towards Implementing AI Post-processing in Weather and Climate: Proposed Actions from the Oxford 2019 Workshop.